 Students who have to return home may wish to select an alternative course or courses if the courses they are currently enrolled in are not available through the online platform.
 Enrollment for these courses must be completed as soon as possible.

-The latest Government announcement raising the country’s alert level means the University will effectively be moving into a full campus closure within the next 48 hours.
+The university has moved into a full campus closure.
 During this period of closure, only essential services will be allowed to continue on campus.

 The week of March 23 to 27 will be designated a Teaching Free Week; to accommodate this week of teaching, the Spring semester will now finish on 6 July (a week later).